Rudyard Kipling: Early adult life (1882–1914)

-From 1883 to 1889, Kipling worked in British India for local newspapers such as the Civil and Military Gazette in Lahore and The Pioneer in Allahabad.
+From 1883 to 1889 Kipling worked in British India for local newspapers such as the Civil and Military Gazette in Lahore and The Pioneer in Allahabad.

 The former, which was the newspaper Kipling was to call his "mistress and most true love", appeared six days a week throughout the year, except for one-day breaks for Christmas and Easter.
 Stephen Wheeler, the editor, worked Kipling hard, but Kipling's need to write was unstoppable.
-In 1886, he published his first collection of verse, Departmental Ditties.
+In 1886 he published his first collection of verse, Departmental Ditties.
 That year also brought a change of editors at the newspaper; Kay Robinson, the new editor, allowed more creative freedom and Kipling was asked to contribute short stories to the newspaper.

 In an article printed in the Chums boys' annual, an ex-colleague of Kipling's stated that "he never knew such a fellow for ink – he simply revelled in it, filling up his pen viciously, and then throwing the contents all over the office, so that it was almost dangerous to approach him."
 The anecdote continues: "In the hot weather when he (Kipling) wore only white trousers and a thin vest, he is said to have resembled a Dalmatian dog more than a human being, for he was spotted all over with ink in every direction."

-In the summer of 1883, Kipling visited Simla (today's Shimla), a well-known hill station and the summer capital of British India.
+In the summer of 1883 Kipling visited Simla (today Shimla), a well-known hill station and the summer capital of British India.
 By then it was the practice for the Viceroy of India and government to move to Simla for six months, and the town became a "centre of power as well as pleasure".
 Kipling's family became annual visitors to Simla, and Lockwood Kipling was asked to serve in Christ Church there.
 Rudyard Kipling returned to Simla for his annual leave each year from 1885 to 1888, and the town featured prominently in many stories he wrote for the Gazette.
 "My month's leave at Simla, or whatever Hill Station my people went to, was pure joy – every golden hour counted.
 It began in heat and discomfort, by rail and road.
 It ended in the cool evening, with a wood fire in one's bedroom, and next morn – thirty more of them ahead! – the early cup of tea, the Mother who brought it in, and the long talks of us all together again.
 One had leisure to work, too, at whatever play-work was in one's head, and that was usually full."